Andiedie/sysu-course-monitor/README.md

 ```

 ## wechat-inform
-for more infomation about wechat-inform, see [this](https://github.com/Andiedie/wechat-inform)

 There should be `status` and `message` field in your template.

-example
+Example
 ```
 status: {{status.DATA}}

 {{message.DATA}}
 ```

+Ror more infomation about wechat-inform, see [this](https://github.com/Andiedie/wechat-inform).

 ## License
 MIT